-Subsequently, the software iteratively computes one principal component at a time, comprising a score vector $t_a$ and a loading vector $p_a$ .
+Subsequently, the software iteratively computes one PC at a time, comprising a score vector t_a and a loading vector p_a .
 The score vectors contain information on how the samples relate to each other.
 Otherwise, the loading vectors define the reduced dimension space and contain information on how the variables relate to each other.
-Usually, few principal components (2 or 3) can express most of the variability in the dataset when there is a high degree of correlation among data.
+Usually, few PC (2 or 3) can express most of the variability in the dataset when there is a high degree of correlation among data.